Every Child Deserves A Chance to Play Baseball!

 For the All Stars Saturday morning division, each player will need to bring their own Buddy.
 Buddies must ensure the player complies will all COVID-19 safety steps.
 The league will not have Buddy groups to assist the Players during the Spring, 2021 season.
 Each player will have their own Buddy and Buddies may not supervise more than one player per game.

-All Players, Buddies, Volunteers or Caregivers must wear a facial covering that covers the mouth and nose before entering the field entrance area.
+All Players, Buddies, Volunteers or Caregivers must wear a cloth facial covering or facemask that covers the mouth and nose before entering the field entrance area.
 Players, Buddies and Volunteers must continue to wear their face covering upon entering the field.
 All players, Buddies, Volunteers and Caregivers should remain at least 6 feet from others before Players, Buddies and Volunteers enter the field.
 Players/Caregivers, Buddies and Volunteers will be asked if the Player or Volunteer has experienced any symptoms consistent with Covid-19 prior to entering the field.
 Players, Buddies and Volunteers will have their temperature checked by an infrared forehead thermometer.
-Players, Buddies and Volunteers should bring their own masks but we will have a limited number of disposable masks available if needed.
+Players, Buddies and Volunteers should bring their own facial coverings or masks but we will have a limited number of disposable masks available if needed.
 Players, Buddies and Volunteers will be required to use hand sanitizer before entering the field and at any time they return from exiting through the field gates.
 Players and families are also encouraged to bring their own hand sanitizer.

 When not in the field, each Player will be assigned a specific chair with their name on it.
 The chairs will be placed at least 6 feet apart on or near the 1st and 3rd base lines.
 Players will sit in the chair and, for the All Stars Saturday division, the Buddy will stand next to the player.
 Players will be given hand sanitizer after their turn in the field or at bat.